ksrichard/easyraft/examples/kubernetes/README.md

 4. Get value:
    1. ``curl --location --request GET 'http://localhost:5001/get?map=test&key=somekey'``

+Testing
+---
-Note: you can try scale up/down and check if you are able to put/get data
+You can try scale up/down (by setting replicas for example in `deployments.yaml`) and check if you are able to put/get data and all the nodes are okay.

+**Notet:** It is recommended to use `StatefulSet` as it will nicely scale up/down one-by-one the nodes without any issue.